Smoothness of the density for solutions to Gaussian rough differential equations: An interpolation inequality

+is also the unique global maximum.
+In order to prove that $\lambda ^{\ast}$ solves the dual problem, we therefore need only check that it is feasible for the dual problem, that is, we must show that $\lambda^{\ast}\geq \mathbf {0}$.
+But since the components of $\lambda^{\ast}$ are just twice the sum of the respective rows of $\bar{Q}$, this feasibility condition follows at once from assumption \ref{feas}. \end{pf}

-Suppose now that $Q$ arises as the covariance matrix of the increments of a Gaussian process along some partition.
-In light of the previous lemma, we need to know when the Schur complement of some sub-block of $Q$ will satisfy condition (\ref{feas}).
+When $Q$ arises as the covariance matrix of the increments of a Gaussian process, we need to know when the Schur complement of some sub-block of $Q$ will satisfy condition (\ref{feas}).
 In the context of Gaussian vectors, these Schur complements have a convenient interpretation; they are the covariance matrices which result from partially conditioning on some of the components.
-This identification motivates the positive conditional covariance condition (Condition \ref{cond dom}).
+It is this identification which motivates the positive conditional covariance condition (Condition \ref{cond dom}).

 In order to present the proof of the interpolation inequality as transparently as possible, we first gather together some relevant technical comments.
 To start with, suppose we have two sets of real numbers